Link a SQL Server database to a Git repository in GitHub

 Prerequisites

-• Install Git for a Windows client on the machine you’ll be version-controlling a database.
+• Install Git for Windows on the machine where you plan to use version control.

 1. Sign in to your GitHub account.